When Alice Cooper and Ann Landers Debated Necrophilia

 When famous advice columnist Ann Landers called Alice Cooper out over his song "Cold Ethyl," he didn't roll over and play dead.
 Instead, the shock rocker wrote back to Landers, beginning a public correspondence that's still amazing to read all these years later.

-Cooper responded, and Landers published his letter on Dec.
-3, 1979.
+Cooper responded, and Landers published his letter in December 1979.

 "I'm really sorry you found that old song of mine crude and offensive," Cooper wrote.
 "Actually, 'Cold Ethyl' is just a harmless number about necrophilia.
 The point I want to make is that the kids are not bothered by this — their parents are.
 The kids see the song and gruesome antics, like with the guillotine, for exactly what it is — satire, done with a sense of humor to a rock 'n' roll beat.
 Kids know I am harmless.
 It's their parents that make me out to be some kind of a monster."